Reading in the Content Area

 Introduction to the relevance and need for incorporating reading and developing reading skills in middle and high school classrooms.

-- The candidates will understand basic reading and writing processes as they relate to content literacy including schema theory, comprehension, and second language acquisition.
+- The students will understand basic reading and writing processes as they relate to content literacy.

-- The candidates will know how to use a variety of materials in the content classroom including textbooks, literature, internet resources and media.
+- The candidates will know how to select text and support students in using all forms of text in the content classroom including textbooks, literature, internet resources, and media.

-- The candidates will understand how to use various assessment techniques to choose the best methods to teach specific content materials and meet the needs of all students.
+- The students will understand how to use various assessment techniques to choose the best methods to teach specific content materials and meet the needs and interests of diverse students.

-McKenna, M. C. & Robinson, R. D. (2009).
-Teaching through text: Reading and writing in the content areas.
+McKenna, M. C. & Robinson, R. D. (2013).
+Teaching through text: Reading and writing in the content areas, 2nd edition.
 Boston: Pearson.